JeffreyRiggle/my-site/content/blog/sona-all-the-db/index.md

 ## The engine behind SONA

-Building on the last blog, I want to focus on the specific decisions on the backend for the SONA project.
+Building on the last blog, I want to focus on the backend decisions behind the SONA project..
 Looking back on this project, I see growth in some areas, but I also see new areas of weakness emerge.
 Now there are enough weaknesses in this that I cannot cover them all.
 Since I approached this like a code review, things like commenting style made it to my notes.
 To avoid making this a painful, drawn-out code review, I will focus on the most egregious issues.

 ## Starting off on a good note

 While I didn't realize it at the time, I showed some maturity in my process.
-Because my goal had a target beyond learning or a sense of misplaced pride in building everything myself, I used third-party libraries.
+Because my goal went beyond simply learning or a sense of misplaced pride in building everything myself, I used third-party libraries.
 Had I followed the path of my last project, I might have been tempted to build my own abstraction to create a RESTful API; instead, I used [gorilla/mux](https://github.com/gorilla/mux).
 This saved me hours, if not days, of dealing with the HTTP library directly.
 It also allowed me to focus on the core problem.
 In addition to this library, I used many others, like database drivers and AWS clients.

 Another very positive aspect was avoiding the creation of a premature abstraction in an attempt to solve all problems.
 In the past, I might have been tempted to create a webhook library that aimed to solve everyone's problems with webhooks.
 This would have inevitably failed.
-The net result would have been an abstraction that failed to meet even my needs for webhooks.
+The result would have been an abstraction that failed to meet even my own needs.

 ## Database hell

 In this project, I noticed a pattern.
 There was a deliberate effort to allow the end user to pick their desired technology.
 Now I see this as a failed attempt to remove vendor lock-in.

 I supported three major databases: Datastore, MySQL, and DynamoDB.
-This is a terrible straddle between relational and non-relational databases.
-If the stated goal was to avoid vendor lock-in, the usual culprit is the cloud vendor, not the database vendor.
+This created a terrible straddle between relational and non-relational databases.
+If the goal was to avoid vendor lock-in, the usual culprit is the cloud vendor, not the database vendor.
 Making the system work well on a single database, such as MySQL, Postgres, or MongoDB, would have accomplished the same goal without the consequences.

 ### The pitfall of abstraction